 For periods of whole and part-time voluntary service or training of, respectively, 3 months and 3 weeks in any training year.
-Service of this kind is called "protected voluntary service or training."
+Service of this kind is called "protected voluntary service or training".
 A training year runs from 1 July in one year to 30 June the following year.

-An employee who takes 3 months "whole-time" service is entitled to an extended leave period not exceeding 7 days when service ends.
+An employee who takes 3 months' "whole-time" service is entitled to an extended leave period not exceeding 7 days when service ends.
 The leave may be further extended because of sickness or other reasonable cause.
-An employer can apply to the Ministry of Business, Innovation and Employment (formerly the Department of Labour) for the postponement of voluntary service or training upon the ground that this will cause undue hardship but postponement will not necessarily be granted.
+An employer can apply to the Ministry of Business, Innovation and Employment for the postponement of voluntary service or training upon the ground that this will cause undue hardship, but postponement will not necessarily be granted.

-The employer can refuse to allow a casual, temporary or seasonal employee to return to employment if, having regard to general conditions applying in the industry concerned, his or her work would not normally have continued until the end of the leave of absence period.
-Otherwise the employee is entitled, on returning to work, to be re-employed in the job he or she was doing at the time leave began.
+The employer can refuse to allow a casual, temporary or seasonal employee to return to employment if, having regard to general conditions applying in the industry concerned, their work would not normally have continued until the end of the leave of absence period.
+Otherwise, the employee is entitled, on returning to work, to be re-employed in the job they were doing at the time leave began.
 All employees are eligible for leave of this kind, regardless of how long they have worked for their employer.